DukeGrimm/com.firehoundgames.embertoolkit/README.md

 ## Documentation

 For detailed documentation on each component and service, refer to the inline comments within each class and interface.
 The toolkit is designed to be self-explanatory, with clear naming conventions and comprehensive comments guiding you through its usage.

-## Contributing

-Contributions to Ember Toolkit are welcome!
-Whether it's through submitting bug reports, feature requests, or pull requests, your input is valuable in making this toolkit more robust and versatile.

-## License

-Ember Toolkit is licensed under [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute it as part of your projects.